 Visited: September 2016 • Restaurant Type: Italian

 When Tracy and I learned that a highly rated Italian restaurant in Santa Monica served pasta in giant wheels of cheese, we decided Forma was a place we had to try!
-While in NYC last autumn, we dined at Cacio e Pepe (dinner order foreshadowing) that served its signature dish in a similar fashion, so we definitely wanted to check out this restaurant.
+While in NYC last autumn, we dined at Cacio e Pepe (dinner order foreshadowing) that similarly served its signature dish, so we definitely wanted to check out this restaurant.
 The only reservation we could secure for Labor Day weekend was at 5 p.m. on Sunday.
 We arrived a little early, which was fortuitous as we had to drive around the neighborhood to find a place to park.

-At 5 p.m the restaurant was fairly empty, but it quickly filled to full capacity while we dined.
+At 5 p.m the restaurant was relatively empty, but it quickly filled to full capacity while we dined.
 Upon leaving, we noticed valet parking was also now available.
-We were seated at a booth along the far wall, so we could check out all the action.
+We were seated at a booth along the far wall so we could check out all the action.

-Decorated in modern, neutral colors, the restaurant is set up with the bar on one side and seating on the other… it was surprisingly spacious in such a small space.
-Even though the restaurant was completely full when we left, we didn’t feel as if we were sitting too close to the next table.
+The restaurant is decorated with modern and neutral colors.
+It is set up with the bar on one side and seating on the other.
+It was surprisingly spacious in such a small space.
+Even though the restaurant was full when we left, we didn’t feel as if we were sitting too close to the next table.
 But the best thing was that it wasn’t noisy and you could have a conversation with your dining companions.
 The vast array of cheeses (I’m sure you couldn’t Edam all) were on display behind the bar in chillers, and the big wheels of cheese were at one end of the dining room where we could watch our pasta dishes being prepared.

 To start, Tracy and Susan shared appetizers of Crispy Artichokes; baby artichokes, mache, fennel, snow peas, walnuts, goat cheddar, ($12), and the Burrata Stracciata (which sounds like a classical piece of music); creamy burrata “culatello” prosciutto, white peaches and sweet melon ($16).

-Although we were seriously tempted by the short ribs (8 hours, slow cooked boneless beef short ribs + short ribs ravioli for $32), Susan and I opted for the Cacio e Pepe (black pepper, extra virgin olive oil – tossed in Pecorino Romano cheese; $22).
+Although the short ribs seriously tempted us, (8 hours, slow cooked boneless beef short ribs + short ribs ravioli for $32), Susan and I opted for the Cacio e Pepe (black pepper, extra virgin olive oil – tossed in Pecorino Romano cheese; $22).
 I am a Cacio e Pepe addict, and this extra cheesy dish more than satisfied my pasta craving.
 I would say that it was my Cheese Wheel of Fortune.